Prima Civitas Reports on Achievements and Accomplishments

 As an example of organic program development, Prima Civitas launched Innovation Ideation in 2013 as a means to support innovation-based strategies at the K-12 level, specifically targeted at underserved and vulnerable student populations.
-With the goal of creating a more innovative student learning environment, PC partnered with the Grand Rapids Public Schools to explore strategies that would support innovation in and outside of the classroom, with direct impact on the student.
+With the goal of creating a more innovative student learning environment, we partnered with the Grand Rapids Public Schools to explore strategies that would support innovation in and outside of the classroom, with direct impact on the student.
 In 2014, this programmatic work will expand to other districts across the state, as appropriate.

 - Bioeconomy Institute Project/Dreyfus Foundation

 In partnership with MSU, Prima Civitas is facilitating the development of a newly funded project by the Dreyfus Foundation of New York, aimed at providing underserved and vulnerable student populations with access to chemistry-based experiential learning activities.
-Using the MSU Bioeconomy Institute as a field site in Holland, PC is working with school districts around the state to develop a competition-based curriculum where students will produce biodiesel fuel both in the classroom and at the Bioeconomy Institute.
+Using the MSU Bioeconomy Institute as a field site in Holland, Prima Civitas is working with school districts around the state to develop a competition-based curriculum where students will produce biodiesel fuel both in the classroom and at the Bioeconomy Institute.
 The project is a demonstration, with the intent to expand its reach broadly across Michigan with additional funders in the near term.